Best Cold-Weather Sleeping Bags of 2023

 The CWM features a cross-baffle construction and baffled hood to eliminate cold spots and keep out drafts.
 There’s also a down-filled tube along the zipper to keep warmth from leaking out and a 360-degree foot box.

-The CWM also uses a waterproof-breathable Pertex Shield outer shell that makes it ideal for wet weather and extreme alpine environments.
+This beast of a bag also uses a waterproof-breathable Pertex Shield outer shell that makes it ideal for wet weather and extreme alpine environments.

 • PROs